agsreejith/CONTROL/README.md

  7. Correct for dark: Correct of the effect of dark in science frames.
  8. Correct for flat: Correct of the effect of flat in science frames.
  9. Correct for cosmic rays: Correct for the effect of cosmic rays using LA cosmic algorithm.
- 10.Extract spectrum: Define spectrum trace and extract the spectrum.
+ 10. Extract spectrum: Define spectrum trace and extract the spectrum.
- 11.Subtract Background: Subtract background from spectrum.
+ 11. Subtract Background: Subtract background from spectrum.
- 12.Wavelength calibration: Do wavelength calibration 13.Flux calibration: Do flux calibration
+ 12. Wavelength calibration: Do wavelength calibration 13.Flux calibration: Do flux calibration
  14.Default Light curve: Create 3 light curves (short, middle and long wavelength) 15.Transmission spectrum: Retrie transmission spectrum.